-When looking for a fridge that would be perfect for our truck camper, there were so many things to consider.
+When looking for a fridge that would be perfect for our truck camper and overland travel, there were so many things to consider.
 Size, mounting, brand, and accessibility were all weighed carefully to find the perfect fit for our overland setup.
-Below we discuss our journey in determining the best option for an ideal truck camper fridge.
+Below we discuss our journey in determining the best option for an ideal truck camper overland fridge.

 The Dreaded Cooler